TheMarex/ba-thesis/ba.md

 2. We need to know the whole ZMP trajectory in advance.

+Instead Kajita et. al. chose to define a dynamic system in the time domain that describes the CoM movement.

+### Pattern generation as dynamic system
 \todo{maybe do a formal introduction into dynamic system and the state space approach}

-Instead Kajita et. al. chose to define a dynamic system in the time domain that describes the CoM movement.
 For simplicity we will only focus on the dynamic description of one dimension, as the other one is analogous.
 To transform the equations to a strictly proper dynamical system, we need to determine the state vector of our system.
-For the table-cart model it suffices to know the position, velocity and acceleration of our cart.
+For the table-cart model it suffices to know the position, velocity and acceleration of the cart.
 Thus the state-vector is defined as $x = (c_x, \dot{c_x}, \ddot{c_x})$.
-We can define the evolution of our state vecotr as follows:
+We can define the evolution of the state vector as follows:

 \begin{equation} \label{eq:dyn-system}
 \frac{d}{dt} \left(\begin{array}{c}